-CRISP's humble beginnings date back to August of 2013, when Elburn, IL native Kevin McMahon (bass player/band leader/composer and arranger) moved back to Illinois after a living in New Orleans for the previous five years.
+CRISP's humble beginnings date back to August of 2013, when Elburn, IL native Kevin McMahon (Bassist/Bandleader) moved back to Illinois after a living in New Orleans for the previous five years.
 Upon his return to the Chicagoland area, he had a goal in mind; to assemble a band of like-minded, talented musicians to compose and perform original Funk/Jazz/Fusion music, in a time when DJ's and tribute bands rule the landscape of modern nightlife entertainment.
-Through various professional relationships and personal friendships, Kevin is honored to have secured the talents of Stewart Ream: Keyboards/Vocals, Constantine Alexander: Trumpet, Ian Letts: Saxophones, Joel Ream: Guitar/Vocals, and Greg Essig: Drums, to our line up of sensational musicians.
+Through various professional relationships and personal friendships, Kevin is honored to have secured the talents of Stewart Ream: Keyboards/Vocals, Constantine Alexander: Trumpet, Ian Letts: Saxophones, Joel Ream: Guitar/Vocals, Andy Schlinder: Saxophones, and Greg Essig: Drums, to our line up of sensational musicians.
 Over time, CRISP has come to embody Fusion driven composition with open improvisation.
-Or as we prefer, PROGRESSIVE FUNK with WEIRD LYRICS...ENJOY
+Or as we prefer, PROGRESSIVE JAM FUNK...ENJOY.

 We give you CRISP: